DAPM-Thesis-25/dapm-pipeline/README.md

 # dapm-thesis
+This repo is inherited from Christian Becke, Zou Yong Nan Klaassen and extended to support my goals.
 This repository is a facet of the DAPM (Distributed Architecture for Process Mining) Online Data Streaming Pipelines theses.

 Read documentation [here](https://github.com/DAPM-Thesis/dapm-thesis/tree/main/dapm-pipeline/documentation)
 1. Christian Becke, Zou Yong Nan Klaassen

 ## Projects